mesosphere/dcos-docs-site/pages/services/pxc/index.md

 ### Steps handled by the DC/OS cluster

-    1. The user runs dcos package install pxc in the DC/OS CLI or clicks Install for a given package on the DC/OS Dashboard.
+    1. The user runs dcos package install percona-pxc-mysql in the DC/OS CLI or clicks Install for a given package on the DC/OS Dashboard.

     2. A request is sent to the Cosmos packaging service to deploy the requested package along with a set of configuration options.

-    3. Cosmos creates a Marathon app definition by rendering pxc’s marathon.json.mustache with the configuration options provided in the request, which represents pxc’s Scheduler.
+    3. Cosmos creates a Marathon app definition by rendering percona-pxc-mysql’s marathon.json.mustache with the configuration options provided in the request, which represents percona-pxc-mysql’s Scheduler.
 Cosmos queries Marathon to create the app.

-    4. Marathon launches the pxc’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.
+    4. Marathon launches the percona-pxc-mysql’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.

-    5. pxc’s scheduler is launched.
+    5. percona-pxc-mysql’s scheduler is launched.
 From this point onwards, the SDK handles deployment.

 ### Steps handled by the Scheduler